Home | Blog | 14 Ways to Get More Out of Your Bing PPC Ads

 Not to mention, Bing’s pricing is lower than that of AdWords.
 In fact, Google’s average cost-per-click is 71% higher than that of Bing’s.
 Your ad dollars can go further, and they will be particularly cost-effective if you’re targeting an audience that matches Bing’s user demographics.

 So, is Bing right for you?
 The only way to know for sure is to set up your campaigns, track the ads’ performance, fine-tune your bid strategy, and compare your metrics to find out what works for your audience.
+Our team of PPC experts would be more than willing to assist in your bidding strategy.

 Join 150+ Leading eCommerce Brands